ABowSEC/NetSleuth/README.md

 NetSleuth
 A lightweight Python tool that passively monitors your local network.
-It shows active devices, their DNS queries, connections, and ARP activity — all without sending any packets.
+It shows active devices, their DNS queries, connections, and ARP activity.
+Without sending packets

 ## Features